 While efforts to prioritise human health over a fifth generation mobile network have proven to be effective in some areas of the world, it is unlikely that the changes will take hold before further ‘progress’ is made.

-Protests, demonstrations, and unbiased inquiries made into the rollout of 5G have signalled a significant, cross-cultural fear of the new technology.
+Protests, demonstrations, and unbiased inquiries into the biological consequences of 5g, have signalled a significant, cross-cultural fear of the new technology.
 We are, it seems, collectively afraid of the potential this network has to impact our lives – but the power remains with governing bodies and tech giants for whom the introduction of 5G offers cold, hard profit.

 This year has proven more than any other than human safety, and our ability to thrive within our own environment, matters very little to those in charge of the ‘grand scheme’ of things.
 2021 will represent a time of mounting worry as 5G sinks its teeth into more and more towns and cities across the globe.